Today's Articles

 Robert Bridges Forten

-*On this date, in 1813, Robert Bridges Forten was born.
-He was a Black sailmaker, abolitionist and Union Army soldier.
+*Robert Bridges Forten was born on this date in 1813.
+He was a Black sailmaker, abolitionist, and Union Army soldier.

-Bridges Forten adapted many of dad’s fine qualities, such as his activism and ingenuity, leading to the invention a 9-foot telescope that was so refined that the Philadelphia scientific community marveled over it at the Franklin Institute.
-Soon, he’d meet his first wife, Mary Wood, who’d give birth to Charlotte just a year before free Blacks were further disenfranchised in 1838.
-This resulted in major riots as white mobs in Philadelphia destroyed an orphanage for Black children by setting fire to it.
-Adding to the horribly racist climate in Philadelphia was the tragedy of Mary dying at a young age.
+Bridges Forten adapted many of his dad's fine qualities, such as his activism and ingenuity, leading to the invention of a 9-foot telescope so refined that the Philadelphia scientific community marveled over it at the Franklin Institute.
+Soon, he'd meet his first wife, Mary Wood, who'd give birth to Charlotte just a year before free Blacks were further disenfranchised in 1838.
+This resulted in significant riots as white mobs in Philadelphia destroyed an orphanage for Black children by setting fire to it.
+Adding to the racist climate in Philadelphia was the tragedy of Mary dying at a young age.

-He later remarried Mary Hanscome, with the couple having two sons, Edmund and Wendell.
-Bridges Forten became fed up with the racism in the states “and moved abroad, first to Canada in 1855 and then to England in 1858,” until the American Civil War erupted.
+He later remarried Mary Hanscome, and the couple had two sons, Edmund and Wendell.
+Bridges Forten became fed up with the racism in the states and moved abroad, first to Canada in 1855 and then to England in 1858, until the American Civil War erupted.
 In 1862, Bridges Forten returned to the United States to defeat the slave-holding Rebels.

 To Have a Military Career